rohitpunekar242/oauth-2.0-project/README.md

 1. Confirmation of access token retrieval.
 2. Validation status of LinkedIn ID.
 3. List of web automation course titles and prices.
-4. Price validation for specific courses.
+4. Successful extraction & validation of response data from the POJO classes.
 5. Comparison results for actual vs. expected course titles.

 ---